The Profession and the Program

 3. Provide documentation of immunization against tetanus, diphtheria, mumps, measles, rubella, varicella, influenza, and hepatitis B (Some immunization series require five months to complete.
-Students must have all immunization completed prior to beginning the clinical rotations).
+Students must have all immunizations completed prior to beginning the clinical rotations).

 4. Provide documentation of a negative tuberculosis skin test or chest x-ray performed within the previous six months.